By Dr. Lara Fielding

 Go Beyond Adulting to Become an Emotional Grown-Up

-MASTERING ADULTHOOD is a (first of it’s kind) multi-media self-help book to help you go beyond adulting and become a full-fledged emotional grownup.
+MASTERING ADULTHOOD is a (first of its kind) multi-media self-help book to help you go beyond adulting and become a full-fledged emotional grownup.
 In QR code linked skills videos, Dr. Fielding will guide you to lock into what lights you up, identify what’s getting in the way of successfully pursuing it, and build the skills you need to more flexibly work with the emotions that show up, when you pursue what matters to you.

 Whether you’re graduating from college, starting a career, trying to gain financial independence, or creating meaningful relationships—entering into the world of grownups can be more than a little overwhelming.
 And while there are plenty of fun books for young adults offering advice on how to fix a leaky faucet or find the right apartment, none really delve into the deeply emotional aspects of growing up.

 In the Mastering Adulthood book, psychologist Lara Fielding offers practical evidence-based skills to help you cope with the feelings of anxiety, depression, anger, and stress that may be getting in the way of living an independent, fulfilling adult life you love.
 Drawing on case examples from young adults she’s worked with in her private practice, Fielding provides empowering strategies and skills for managing difficult emotions using mindfulness, dialectical behavior therapy (DBT), and acceptance and commitment therapy (ACT).